bramses/bramses-highly-opinionated-vault-2023/README.md

 ### Content Management Systems

 Posting content on the internet has become a very normalized thing to do -- whether you post on your own domain or a large website like Twitter.
-Sharing coherent and well structured thought is becoming a necessary skill.
+Sharing coherent and well structured thought is rapidly becoming a necessary skill to survive in the 21st century.

 Fortunately for us, we have a whole databank of really good thoughts to pull from!
 With structured data sourcing from PARA and "unstructured" data emerging from our Zettelkasten, creating long form content is more about stitching together existing raw material than creating from scratch.

 A **content management system** makes the process of posting easier taking care of boilerplate, formatting, serving to readers, etc. The most popular example is Wordpress, though many tools like Ghost/Substack serve similar roles these days.